Human Rights

 - We comply with all applicable laws and regulations related to safety and hygiene.
 We also prevent accidents and disasters, create a safe and hygienic work environment, and strive to maintain the physical and mental health of our employees.

-- We strictly prohibit forced labor, slave labor, human trafficking, and child labor.
+- We strictly prohibit compulsory labor, slave labor, human trafficking, and child labor.

-- We strictly prohibit any discrimination based on race, ethnicity, birth, nationality, religion, gender, sexual orientation, disability, or thought, and any inhumane treatment including harassment.
+- We strictly prohibit any discrimination based on race, ethnicity, birth, nationality, religion, gender, sexual orientation, disability, or ideology, and any inhumane treatment including harassment.

 - We comply with all applicable laws and regulations related to the protection of personal information and manage this information appropriately.